Amnesthesia/diskett.es/front-end/readme.md

 Because Ember is a Model-View-Controller framework, this means that we have a set of **Routes**, **Models**, **Controllers**, **Views**, and **Templates** which make up the site (in addition to *components*, *helpers* and *mixins*).

 Like with most MVC frameworks, we have *Routes* that control what context the user is viewing and thus, as the name implies, what *route* the user is currently at.
 In Ember, Routes are usually visible to the user in the form of URLs, which can be seen as /#/route.
 Routes are assigned resources, which control what model and controller will be used for the route, and that's where the magic happens.
+We'll go more into detail of what each of these system components do further on.

+Ember builds on jQuery, and as such, we can access jQuery from the (only) global object `Ember`, at `Ember.$`.
+Even though Ember is completely build on top of jQuery, it still make use of a few other javascript libraries, albeit not to the same extent.
+These other libraries are:

+* RequireJS is used for including the right files at the right time.
+* NodeJS - this is not required, but we use it to write classes as individual NodeJS modules.
+Classes could also be exported as RequireJS modules.
+* HandlebarsJS - Handlebars is a very powerful but minimal templating system built on MustacheJS (named so because of its use of 'mustaches', or {{ }} for variables) but adding extra functionality such as conditional statements.
+This is very vital to Ember and lays the foundation of Ember's powerful data templates.

 #### API & Server communication
 By default, Ember makes use of its own Store.
 The Store is actually a separate component (which is not yet fully production ready, but it is operational) called Ember-data.
 This store allows data to persist in the browsers LocalStorage even on page refresh, which helps us remember things (like user sessions for example) we need, and reduces the amount of required API queries.